geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 ``` prmfile
 ```

-In the &ldquo;Boundary velocity model&rdquo; subsection the user prescribes the boundary that is supposed to use the GPlates plugin.
+In the "Boundary velocity model" subsection the user prescribes the boundary that is supposed to use the GPlates plugin.
 Although currently nothing forbids the user to use GPlates plugin for other boundaries than the surface, its current usage and the provided sample data only make sense for